Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/AboutCuis.md

 Cuis Smalltalk is our attempt at this challenge.
 Furthermore, we believe we are doing something else that no other Smalltalk, commercial or open source, does.
 We attempt to give a true Smalltalk-80 experience, and keep Smalltalk-80 not just as legacy software historic significance, but as a live, evolving system.
 We feel we are the keepers of this Smalltalk heritage, and enablers of the Dynabook experience.

 As Cuis evolves, we keep on these values.
 Every update, be it a bug fix or a feature enhancement, is reviewed carefully to avoid adding unneeded complexity to the system.
 Every opportunity to remove unneeded complexity is followed.
 As we go, features are enhanced, and any reported bugs fixed.
-We also adopt selected enhancements from Squeak and Pharo, and share our work with the wider Smalltalk community.
+We also engage in discussion and share code and knowledge with the wider Smalltalk community.

 ## About the name Cuis
 [(back to ToC)](#table-of-contents)

 Cuis is the common name of a [small animal](https://en.wikipedia.org/wiki/Southern_mountain_cavy) that lives in Argentina's countryside.
-Cuis Smalltalk was originally forked from Squeak Smalltalk and many of us are also active in the Squeak community.
-So, picking the onomatopoeia of the voice of a mouse for the name makes sense.
+Cuis Smalltalk was originally forked from Squeak Smalltalk, so picking the onomatopoeia of the voice of a mouse for the name makes sense.
 As the project was started in Buenos Aires, 'Cuis' (essentially 'Squeak' in Rioplatense Spanish) was the obvious choice.

 ## The Cuis project and community
 [(back to ToC)](#table-of-contents)